Codespace0x25/ZenSearch/README.md

 # [![image-text](Imagine.PNG)](https://minecraftteet.github.io/zOogle/)

-The best way to search the internet for stuff. search google or on YouTube or Reddit or stack overflow or Facebook or Amazon or Walmart.
+The best way to search the internet for stuff. search duckduckgo or on YouTube or Reddit or stack overflow or Facebook or Amazon or Walmart.